 Finally, save your resume as an Adobe PDF file to ensure it can be read when emailed or uploaded.

 Once you have your resume complete, proofread, proofread, and proofread again.
 With hundreds of resumes to evaluate, employers look for any reason to reject one.
 Typos are a popular reason, since they don’t require higher brain functions to analyze.
 So proofread carefully, then take a 24-hour break.
 It’s amazing the errors you’ll find, and the changes you’ll want to make, once you’ve had time to clear your mind.

 But don’t over edit!
 Paralysis by analysis strikes individuals as well as companies.
 Eventually, you’ll just have to take a deep breath, say “that’s good enough,” and let your baby go out on her own.

 Parting Shot On Job Applications

 A solid resume is a critical part of the job application process — but it’s not the only part.
-You may not receive a job offer for dozens of reasons, most beyond your control.
+You might not receive a job offer for dozens of reasons, most beyond your control.
 You might have the perfect resume, but lose out to an applicant who went to the same college as did the CEO.
-You might have founded the local feline rescue society, only to have the person reading your resume be a cat hater.
-Don’t dwell on the reason — just move on to the next job application.
+You might have founded the local feline rescue society, only to have the person reading your resume hate cats.
+Don’t dwell on the reason; just move on to the next job application.
 After all, would you want to work for someone who uses such insane criteria to select their employees?

 Finally, good luck — it’s rough out there, but if a no-talent bacterium like Glenn Beck can keep finding jobs, there’s hope for anyone.

-Related Article: Self Marketing 101: You Are A Professional _____
+Related Article: Fill In The Blank: You Are A Professional [ ____________ ]